 In this report, all the indicators are presented with equal coverage and weight.
 This style of presentation is intended to enable each reader to identify the areas they wish to focus further attention upon.
 No judgement is made in the report regarding performance compared to benchmarks, targets or other jurisdictions, although these could be introduced in future.
-2014 figures are presented as a starting point for information and discussion and the indicators presented will be refined as the report becomes more mature.
+2014 figures are presented as a starting point for information and discussion.